 A Group allows a set of users to share ideas and organize events with each other around one specific subject.
 It can be seen as smaller communities within a bigger community.
-You are free to choose the subject that is suitable such as a hobby, a task or a expertise.
+You are free to choose the type of group that is suitable such as a thematic, regional, or/and organization group.

 In each group you can find: